hashedone/playground-yn1ebckt/markdowns/empty-contract.md

 As a practice after this lesson try to add two more entry points - `query` and `execute` using [`#[entry_point]`](https://docs.rs/cosmwasm-std/1.1.2/cosmwasm_std/attr.entry_point.html) documentation.
-For now entry points should do nothing for now.
+For now entry points should do nothing.

 ## Code repository